erickrobm/thorx_pipeline/README.md

 # ThorX Project
 ThorX Machine Learning Enterprise Model.

-## If you wish to use your GPU, follow this steps:
+## If you are using your GPU, follow this steps:

 ### About the Virual Environment